 Child Representation

-Helping Clients Reclaim Their LivesChild Custody Lawyers in Huntley, IL
+Helping Clients Reclaim Their Lives

-The Law and Child Custody
+The Law and Child Custody in Illinois

 Under state law, the two parents have legal custody of a child born to a marriage.
-For unmarried parents, the mother has custody until paternity is established and the father petitions the court to gain legal custody.
+For unmarried parents, the mother has child custody until paternity is established and the father petitions the court to gain legal custody.
 All child custody matters are resolved based on what is considered to be in the best interests of the child.
-In some cases, the court decides that one parent should be granted sole custody of a child.
+In some cases, the Illinois court decides that one parent should be granted sole custody of a child.

 Legal Custody vs. Physical Custody